 1. The server sends a RequestLocationInformation message to the target to request location information, indicating the type of location information needed and potentially the associated QoS.

 2. The target sends a ProvideLocationInformation message to the server to transfer location information.
 The location information transferred should match or be a subset of the location information requested in step 1 unless the server explicitly allows additional location information.
+If AdditionalInformation is configured of onlyReturnInformationRequested in the message in step 1, the target device shall not return any additional information to that requested by the server.
 If step 3 does not occur, this message shall set the endTransaction IE to TRUE.

 3. If requested in step 1, the target sends additional ProvideLocationInformation messages to the server to transfer location information.
 The location information transferred should match or be a subset of the location information requested in step 1 unless the server explicitly allows additional location information.
+If AdditionalInformation is configured of onlyReturnInformationRequested in the message in step 1, the target device shall not return any additional information to that requested by the server.
 The last message shall include the endTransaction IE set to TRUE.